-Fishing: Small & largemouth bass, catfish, crappie, perch, northern pike and rainbow trout are common.
+Fishing: Small & largemouth bass, catfish, crappie, perch, northern pike, and rainbow trout are common at Grass Valley Reservoir.
 Ice fishing in winter.

 Hiking: There is no designated trail system.

-Hunting: Allowed 100 yards from any building or Day Use Area and 50 feet from center-line of road.
-Waterfowl hunting is available on north end of the lake.
-Dogs are only permitted in that area and only during that time.
+Hunting: Hunting is allowed 100 yards from any building or Day Use Area and 50 feet from center-line of road.
+Waterfowl hunting is available on the north end of the lake.

-Picnicking: There are 30 picnic sites with grills.
+Picnicking: There are 30 picnic sites with grills at Harvey Gap.

-Swimming: In the summer, swimming is popular.
-There is a swim beach at the south entrance of the Park.
-There is no life guard.
+Swimming: In the summer, swimming is a popular activity for guests.
+There is a swim beach at the south entrance of the park, although there is no lifeguard on duty.

 Winter Recreation: Ice fishing is permitted when ice is thick enough.
 There are no groomed trails but the park is open to cross country skiing and snowshoeing.